AlessandroLibotte/Hills-and-Valleys/README.md

 # Hills-and-Valleys

-Hello, I made this game all by my self with the only help of the tutorials you can find on javidx9's youtube channel: https://www.youtube.com/channel/UC-yuWVUplUJZvieEligKBkA and javidx9 himself that helped me fixing some bugs personally.
+Hello, I made this game all by my self using the olcCosoleGameEngine by javidx9 and with the help of the tutorials you can find on javidx9's youtube channel: https://www.youtube.com/channel/UC-yuWVUplUJZvieEligKBkA and javidx9 himself that helped me fixing some bugs personally.

 All the coding took me about 5 days and when i started i knew nothing about game design but now i'm looking forward to make